albertopoljak/Licensy/README.md

 You can make all of your roles subscribable and each license can have different expiration date.

+Licenses are unique and random.

+Made with security in mind and to work independently with multiple guilds.

+## Quickstart bot usage

+Default prefix is `!`

+Call `!help` to see available commands.

+Call `!help command_name` to see additional help for that specific command.

+After the bot joined the guild:

+`!default_role @role_here`

+`!generate 5`

+Optional (so you have more information):

+`!guild_info`

+`!help`

+`!help generate`

+## Permissions needed

+Bot needs certain permissions to operate, here they are explained:

+- read_messages=True
+  - Needed so bot can see commands being called, otherwise nothing will happen when using a command.

+- send_messages=True
+  - For sending feedback to guild (success, failure, errors, info)

+- manage_roles=True
+  - For actually adding/removing licensed roles from members.

+- manage_messages=True
+  - In case there is error when redeeming the license your original message showing license gets deleted to minimize chances of stealing.
+This happens for example if you redeem license for a role you **already** have.

 ## Requirements

 You need Python 3.6 or later and packages from `requirements.txt`